SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 ```bash
 cp /opt/ros/${ROS_DISTRO}/share/slam_toolbox/config/mapper_params_online_async.yaml dev_ws/src/bluebot_one/config/
 ```
-Go to workspace > Rebuild with colcon > source workspace > launch simulation launcher and rviz.
-If you drive your robot and come back to the origin, you'll find it has drifted away in rviz.
-Restart gazebo and rviz, and in a new terminal:
+Go to workspace > Rebuild with colcon > source workspace > launch simulation launcher and RViz.
+If you drive your robot and come back to the origin, you'll find it has drifted away in RViz.
+Restart gazebo and RViz, and in a new terminal:

 ```bash
 ros2 launch slam_toolbox online_async_launch.py params_file:=./src/bluebot_one/config/mapper_params_online_async.yaml use_sim_time:=true
 ```

-In rviz, add map and set topic to `\map`, and change the Fixed Frame to `map` (this'll make the map steady, while the robot can jump around).
+In RViz, add map and set topic to `\map`, and change the Fixed Frame to `map` (this'll make the map steady, while the robot can jump around).
 Now driving the robot will udpate the map.
-You can change your view from Orbit (rviz default) to TopDownOrthographic.
+You can change your view from Orbit (RViz default) to TopDownOrthographic.
 Now, returning to the map origin will land it very close to origin in Gazebo, while the odom has drifted.

 Running `ros2 service list` shows options to save map.
-But it also has a rviz plugin (Panels Tab > Add new Panel > SlamToolboxPlugin).
+But it also has a RViz plugin (Panels Tab > Add new Panel > SlamToolboxPlugin).
 You can use `Save Map` to save it in old format, and `Serialize Map` to save map that can be used with `slam_toolbox`.
 Go to the `mapper_params_online_async.yaml` file and change `mode: localization`.
 For `map_file_name: `, write the path to the saved map (e.g., `/home/dev/dev_ws/my_map_serial`).
 Set `map_start_at_dock` to `true`.
 Then rerun the `slam_toolbox`.

 Once we've built our map, we can use it with other systems like the AMCL (Adaptive Monte Carlo Localisation).